jo-ap/TikhonovFenichelReductions.jl/README.md

 This packages only works due to the great [Oscar.jl](https://www.oscar-system.org/) project.

 ## License
-GNU GENERAL PUBLIC LICENSE, Version 3
+GNU GENERAL PUBLIC LICENSE, Version 3 or later (see LICENSE)